zzaoen/RdmaAcceleratingRedis/README-en.md

 The above is the process of synchronizing data data between the master and a slave.
 The process of synchronizing multiple slaves with the master is similar.

-## 3.2 Master Data Initialization
+### 3.2 Master Data Initialization

 The RDMA data synchronization scheme we designed is more suitable for scenarios with larger values and more uniform data.
 In order to facilitate calculation of bandwidth and comparison performance, we initialize the data of the master.
 The `redis-init` directory in the `src` directory contains code that initializes the master data.

 First enter the redis-init directory, then execute the `make` command, and finally run `redis-init`.
-Before redis-init, you need to make sure that the redis-server program on the master is running.
+Before run `redis-init`, you need to make sure that the `redis-server` program on the master is running.

 ```shell
 cd redis-init